neurologic/Neurobiology-Movement/syllabus.md

 Class rosters are provided to the instructor with the student's legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.

 **Class Preparation**
 In preparation for class, complete any "Assignments" listed in the [Schedule](../schedule) page.
-Sometimes this will include producing work that you bring to the corresponding classroom session, other times it will just include readings or listenings.
-Readings and listenings are meant to reinforce the concepts that are introduced (either before or after) through classroom activities and discussion.

 ## Grading
 All graded work will be handed in via Gradescope.